C-anwoy/COL761-Assignments/README.md

 Implementation of Apriori and FP-Tree algorithms for frequent itemset mining

 ## Assignment-2
-Frequent subgraph mining, Implementation of an index structure to perform subgraph isomorphism (for finding graphs containing query subgraphs) correctly and efficiently
+Frequent subgraph mining & Implementation of an index structure to perform subgraph isomorphism (for finding graphs containing query subgraphs) correctly and efficiently